 The business activities at companies in which we invest must take account of and address their possible influence on the global environment and society at large.
-For this reason, we endeavor to understand the potential CSR risks and to prevent the actualization of CSR risks at the Group companies.
+For this reason, we endeavor to understand the potential ESG risks and to prevent the actualization of ESG risks at the Group companies.
 We assess their activities by using a checklist and doing on-site visits, and take the requisite measures in response to the assessment results.
 We do these assessments as part of our environmental management system and try to improve their management level.

-Evaluating CSR Risks of New Investment Projects
+Evaluating ESG Risks of New Investment Projects

-In approaching prospective new business investment projects, the proposing unit is required to make a due diligence using our CSR and environmental checklist for investments.
-Specifically, an assessment is made of items such as whether there are the policies and setups at the investment subject set in place as viewed from the standpoint of CSR and the environment and whether there is the possibility of significant adverse environmental impact, legal or regulatory violations, and the risk of litigation by concerned parties.
+In approaching prospective new business investment projects, the proposing unit is required to make a due diligence using our ESG checklist for investments.
+Specifically, an assessment is made of items such as whether there are the policies and setups at the investment subject set in place as viewed from the standpoint of ESG and whether there is the possibility of significant adverse environmental impact, legal or regulatory violations, and the risk of litigation by concerned parties.
 The checklist consists of 33 items, including the seven core subjects in ISO 26000*, the international CSR guideline. (*Organizational Governance, Human Rights, Labor Practices, The Environment, Fair Operating Practices, Consumer Issues, Community Involvement and Development) The proposing unit also takes consideration of the opinions deriving from assessment based on risk analysis by the related administrative division.
 If any causes for apprehension are identified, a request is made for an additional due diligence study by an external specialized institution in the case of projects requiring an expert perspective.
 The actual project will commence only after this study confirms the absence of any problems.